tamarin-prover/tamarin-prover.github.io/_posts/2025-10-30-batch-tamarin-now-available.md

 ## Reproducibility ?

 Yes, reproducibility was one of the main design goals for `batch-tamarin`.
 The tool provides Dockerfiles that can be used to build Docker images with all dependencies needed to run `batch-tamarin` with a preconfigured environment containing Tamarin Prover.
-Currently, version 1.10.0 and the latest development version are available with `batch-tamarin`.
+Currently, version 1.10.0 to 1.6.1 and the latest development version are available with `batch-tamarin`.
 These Dockerfiles are available in the GitHub repository [here](https://github.com/tamarin-prover/batch-tamarin/tree/main/examples/__dockerfiles__/with-batch-tamarin).
+Ready to use Docker images are available on DockerHub: [lmandrelli/tamarin-prover-and-batch](https://hub.docker.com/repository/docker/lmandrelli/tamarin-prover-and-batch)

-Docker images are also available on DockerHub: [lmandrelli/tamarin-prover](https://hub.docker.com/r/lmandrelli/tamarin-prover) providing Tamarin Prover from version 1.4.0 up to 1.10.0, both for amd64 and arm64 architectures.
+Docker images of the Tamarin prover only are also available on DockerHub: [lmandrelli/tamarin-prover](https://hub.docker.com/r/lmandrelli/tamarin-prover) providing Tamarin Prover from version 1.4.0 up to 1.10.0, both for amd64 and arm64 architectures.
 The Dockerfiles used to build these images are available in the GitHub repository [here](https://github.com/tamarin-prover/batch-tamarin/tree/main/examples/__dockerfiles__/tamarin-only).

 ## Installation